Do you want to wear my old clothes?

 - 1.5 trillion liters of water are used by the fashion industry every year.

 - 2.6% of global freshwater is used to produce cotton.

 - Seven hundred fifty million people in the world do not have access to drinking water.

-- Up to 20.000 liters of water are used to produce the only 1kg of cotton.
+- Up to 20.000 liters of water are used to produce only 1kg of cotton.

-And there is more but, I hope you get the point.
+And there is more, but I hope you get the point.
 So if you have never gone second-hand shopping, try it out the next time you need a pair of pants or a shirt.
-Also, have a look at the second-hand online shopping options, perhaps you prefer shopping from the comfort of your own home, like me.
+Also, look at the second-hand online shopping options, perhaps you prefer shopping from the comfort of your own home, like me.